Kern County Lyft Accident Lawyers

 Lyft Laws And Regulations

-Several California laws are now in place to ensure the safety of rideshare service passengers.
-If you are involved in a Lyft accident, our attorneys in Kern County can help you understand these laws and regulations and how they apply to your case:
+Several California laws are in place to protect the safety of rideshare service passengers.
+If you are involved in a Lyft accident, our Kern County attorneys can help you understand these laws and regulations and how they apply to your case:

 Lyft Driver Qualifications